WARNING! I posted some things on this page which might seem… offensive to some people.

 “Your best technique done at the WRONG time will never work; Your worst technique done at the RIGHT time, will always work.

 Now before I go on, I want to say something about WOMEN’S SELF-DEFENSE.
-I haven’t touched on this subject until now, because ALL of the capoeira strategies that I touched on above work for both men and women.
-In fact, I’ll go as far to say that some of capoeira’s fighting strategies are better for women than for men.
+I haven’t touched on this subject until now, because ALL of the capoeira strategies that I touched on above work equally well for both men and women, in my opinion.

 However, as I posted on another PAGE, the things that a woman needs for Self-Defense is different than for a man, for obvious reasons.